 RSP15 discusses the established ICR values for the 2015/2016 through 2018/2019 capacity commitment periods (CCPs) and illustrates representative net ICR values for the 2020/2021 through 2024/2025 periods.
 The actual net ICR values for the 2015/2016 through 2018/2019 capacity commitment periods reflect the latest ICR values approved by FERC and are based on the 2014 CELT Report.
 The representative net ICR values do not indicate the definitive amount of capacity the region will purchase for that period but provide stakeholders with a general forecast of the likely resource needs of the region.

-shows the actual and representative New England net Installed Capacity Requirements for 2015 to 2024.
+Table 4-1 shows the actual and representative New England net Installed Capacity Requirements for 2015 to 2024.
 FERC approved the ICR and Hydro-Québec Interconnection Capability Credit (HQICC) values for the 2015/2016 through 2018/2019 commitment periods.
 The representative net ICR values for 2020/2021 through 2024/2025 are calculated deterministically but are assumed to meet the probabilistic resource adequacy criteria.
 The table also shows the resulting reserves using the 2015 CELT Report demand forecast, which are different for every capacity commitment period for the FERC-approved ICRs.
 The demand for these years is equal to the gross demand forecast minus the reductions from the behind-the-meter nonembedded PV load (BTMNEL PV) (see Section 3.3.3).

 In the table, the calculated future net ICR for 2020/2021 to 2024/2025, rounded to the nearest 100 MW, is based on a representative value of 14.3% for resulting reserves.
 The resulting reserve value is associated with the representative net ICR values for 2019/2020 through 2023/2024 calculated with the same load and resource assumptions used to develop the FCA #9 net ICR values.
-As shown in , the region’s net ICR is expected to grow from 33,391 MW in 2015 to a representative value of 36,000 MW by 2024.
+As shown in Table 4-1, the region’s net ICR is expected to grow from 33,391 MW in 2015 to a representative value of 36,000 MW by 2024.
 This represents an average growth of approximately 290 MW per year, which is equivalent to approximately 0.8% per year.
 The net ICR growth percentage is faster than the growth of net peak demand because the calculation of net ICR assumes that tie-line benefits and actions available from OP4 actions are constant.